coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Variants:

-.. cmdv:: Locate Term @qualid.
+.. cmdv:: Locate Term @qualid

 As Locate but restricted to terms.

-.. cmdv:: Locate Module @qualid.
+.. cmdv:: Locate Module @qualid

 As Locate but restricted to modules.

-.. cmdv:: Locate Ltac @qualid.
+.. cmdv:: Locate Ltac @qualid

 As Locate but restricted to tactics.